You have turned-in this assignment. You can review the lesson and see your previous answers.

 Really well done if you were able to get that answer correct.

-Nigeria is in the lower middle income country.
+Nigeria is a lower-middle income country.

 And as a result, Nigeria receives foreign aid to actually try to help develop infrastructure and services such as education as well as healthcare.

-And what about the environment?
-How has Nigeria's environment changed over the years?
-Nigeria covers a really large area and has a really varied landscape, which includes biomes such as deserts, as well as rainforests, but also different landscapes such as coastlines, mountains as well as the biome savanna.
+Nigeria covers a really large area and has a really varied landscape, which includes biomes such as deserts, as well as rain forests, but also different landscapes such as coastlines, mountains as well as the biome savanna.

 It is home for many plant and animal species.

-Some of these aren't found anywhere else on Earth except in Nigeria.
+Some of these aren't found anywhere else on earth except in Nigeria.

-So human activities though are changing Nigeria's natural environment, but what are those different human activities?
-Well, it can be things such as air and water pollution perhaps as a result of Nigeria's industrialization.
+Well, they can be things such as air and water pollution, perhaps as a result of Nigeria's industrialization.

-Deforestation, so cutting down perhaps its rainforest areas.
+Deforestation, so cutting down perhaps its rain forest areas.

-Land degradation, particularly in the north of Nigeria where there's a substantial amount of agriculture where the climate is also changing to become much more dry and hot.
+Land degradation, particularly in the north of Nigeria where there's a substantial amount of agriculture where the climate is also changing to become much more dry and hot, and it's leading to this land degradation, which you can see on the screen in front of you.

 Climate change is also affecting Nigeria's natural environment.